packmad/ApkMuzzle/README.md

 # ApkMuzzle

-[ApkMuzzle](https://github.com/simoneaonzo/ApkMuzzle/blob/master/app/app-release.apk?raw=true) is an Android application for remove unwanted permissions from Android APKs without ROOT  permission!
+[ApkMuzzle](https://github.com/simoneaonzo/ApkMuzzle/blob/master/app/app-release.apk?raw=true) is an Android application for remove Ads and/or unwanted permissions from Android APKs without ROOT permission!

 How it works?
 It uses [RmPerm](https://github.com/simoneaonzo/RmPerm) (follow the link for a more detailed description) as external library and use the custom methods defined [here](https://github.com/simoneaonzo/ApkWithCustomMethods).

 ## Available on Google Play Store

-You can clone this repo and build it...  or you can comfortably download the app [from the Google Play Store](https://play.google.com/store/apps/details?id=it.unige.dibris.andrmperm).
+You can clone this repo and build it...  or you can comfortably download the app [from the Google Play Store](https://play.google.com/store/apps/details?id=it.

 ## How can I use it?

-I spent some hours for screenshots, description and video... see them on the Google Play Store.
+The GUI is shit but is very intuitive :)

 ## The GUI is horrible man!?!